bcoyte/SurfPlus/README.md

 ## Features

-1. **Hotkey Shortcuts**: Various hotkey shortcuts are defined to automate tasks and streamline workflows.
+1. **Hotkey Shortcuts**: Various hotkey shortcuts are defined to automate tasks and streamline users workflow.
 For example:

 - `F1`: Extracts incident data and formats it for pager messages.